shawnparslow/Pack108/Committee/2022-09-Meeting/readme.md

 ## Actions
 * Determine Date for Campout (Location is not needed yet)
-* Book Blue Gold Dinnder
+* Book Blue Gold Dinner